Fort Myers Public Adjusters Discuss Hurricane Damage Claim Process in the Wake of Hurricane Ian

-In the aftermath of Hurricane Ian, it is imperative that Fort Myers property owners be knowledgeable about the hurricane damage claims process.
+In the aftermath of Hurricane Ian, Fort Myers property owners must be knowledgeable about the hurricane damage claims process.

-As Fort Myers public adjusters, we’ve heard many different reports from homeowners about their experience following the storm.
-We’ve gotten numerous reports from people stating that someone came to their door with a clipboard using solid tactics to encourage people to sign a form.
+As Southwest public adjusters, we’ve heard many reports from homeowners about their experience following the storm.
+We’ve gotten numerous reports stating that someone came to their door with a clipboard and used aggressive tactics to encourage people to sign a form.
 Be wary of people canvassing the neighborhood and knocking on your doors.
-Do not sign anything from anyone coming to your door unsolicited.
+Only sign something from someone coming to your door unsolicited.

-The forms they ask you to sign are often AOB (assignment of benefits).
+The forms they ask you to sign are often AOBs (assignment of benefits).
 Contractors may also refer to them as “work authorization forms.”
-By signing this type of form, you sign the rights, benefits, and also the insurance claim check over to a third party.
+By signing this form, you sign the rights, benefits, and the insurance claim check to a third party.

-If you encounter a solicitor promising to handle your Fort Myers hurricane damage claims:
+If you encounter a solicitor promising to handle your Southwest hurricane damage claims:

 • Refrain from getting pressured into signing any contracts on the spot.
-Reliable companies will respect your need to take time to review and consider your course of action.
+Reliable companies will respect your need to review and consider your course of action.

 • Take a photo of the form.